Ampacity, voltage drop, correction factors, OCPD selection, neutral and EGC sizing to NEC (NFPA 70).

 NEC standard assumed conditions:

+Understanding the fundamentals of hand-calculation wire sizing is essential.
+Ohm's law, which relates voltage, current, and resistance, is used in the wire size calculation process.
+You should understand the wire selection process outlined by the National Electric Code (NEC).
 You should also understand how to perform neutral and equipment grounding conductor sizing, both of which are covered by the National Electrical Code (NEC).

 ℹ️ For most loads, ampacity is the driver for the phase (ungrounded) conductor size, and Terminal is the dictating factor.